Watch past educational presentations and see live events in real time

 2019 ACR/ARP Annual Meeting Planning Committee

-Under the leadership of Dr. Victoria K. Shanmugam, AMPC Chair, the Annual Meeting Program Committee was able to develop a comprehensive program designed to improve the knowledge, competence, and performance of rheumatology professionals.
+Under the leadership of Dr. Victoria K. Shanmugam, AMPC Chair, the Annual Meeting Program Committee developed a comprehensive program designed to improve the knowledge, competence, and performance of rheumatology professionals.
 The content of the Annual Meeting was derived from needs assessment and practice gap analysis, based on professional activities, practice setting, core competencies, and ABIM recertification requirements.

 2019 Annual Meeting Planning Committee Disclosures